Thadika/base-sinhala/README.md

 ##Dependancies
 * [Adobe Font Development Kit for OpenType](http://www.adobe.com/devnet/opentype/afdko.html)
 * [Robofab](http://robofab.org/)- There is a issue with robofab glyph naming.
 If you use non Unix based operating system we reccomend using the Mooniak [fork](https://github.com/mooniak/robofab) of robofab.
-* [UFOInstanceGenerator.py](https://github.com/adobe-type-tools/python-scripts/blob/master/FDK%20Extras/UFOInstanceGenerator.py) - This script should be places in your FDK folder.
-(FDK/tools/win or FDK/tools/mac or FDK/tools/linux).
-We have done some changes to the script so it wont stop build due a failure of interpolation.
+* [UFOInstanceGenerator.py](https://github.com/adobe-type-tools/python-scripts/blob/master/FDK%20Extras/UFOInstanceGenerator.py) - This script should be placed in your FDK folder. (`FDK/tools/win` or `FDK/tools/mac` or `FDK/tools/linux`).
+We have done some changes to the script so it wont stop build due a failure of interpolation as this is supposed to be a quick-build system to test fonts during production.
 Hense we reccomend using the script in this repository.
 * Python 2.7 or later

 ##How to use
-* Add the two master UFO files in to masters folder.
-The naming should be <familyName>_0.ufo and <familyName>_1.ufo.
-0 is for light master and 1 is for extra bold master.
+* Add the two master UFO files in to `/masters` folder.
+The naming should be `<familyName>_0.ufo` and `<familyName>_1.ufo`.`_0.ufo` is light the master and `_1.ufo` is the bold master.
-* Include the instance sizes in into instances file in masters folder.
-These instances should comply with the STYLE_NAMES in config.py.
-Add the family name to config.py as well.
+* Include the instance values in the `/masters/instances` file.
+These instances should comply with the STYLE_NAMES in `/config.py`.
+Add the family name to `/config.py` as well.
-* Finally run the build.py with the command  ```$python build.py```
+* Run the `build.py` with the command  `$python build.py`

 ##Notes
 * Build process creates two folder named style and build.
 Style will contain interpolated instances of masters and build will contain final .OTF files.